 Our Board and our team are innovators with diverse backgrounds and experience, from human rights, to technology start-ups, to design and innovation, to corporate leadership, to social enterprise and social innovation.

 John Allen has been Chair of the Be.
 Institute since its inception in 2011 and is the current Chief Executive of WellingtonNZ, formerly known as the Wellington Regional Economic Development Agency.

-Prudence is the Chief Executive of the Disabled Persons Assembly New Zealand (DPA) and a former Be.
-Leadership participant.
-She is a proud disabled woman that is dedicated to designing a more accessible Aotearoa for all.
+Prudence is the Chief Executive of the Disabled Persons Assembly NZ (DPA), a Be.
+Leadership alumni, and a proud disabled woman dedicated to designing a more accessible Aotearoa for all.

 Aroha Lowe is a fluent speaker of Te Reo Māori and a social justice activist, community worker, educator and advocate.
 She co-founded NOA Open Art Studio at Te Manawa Museum and Art Gallery in Palmerston North.

 A former CEO of Wang New Zealand (now known as gen-i), which under Ant's leadership reinvented itself from a product company to become one of the country’s most innovative and successful systems integration and services companies.

 A positive, visionary, optimistic and authentic leader with a blend of public and private sector experience and strong academic qualifications.

 Neville has an extensive background in Customer Experience and taking services and products to market.